-18. Disposition of Funds as at 31 December 2017
+18. Disposition of Funds as at 31 December 2018

-The Church Life & Mission Fund has been created from the asset apportionments of former Trustee bodies and is augmented by part of the sale proceeds of redundant churches.
+The Church Life & Mission Fund has been created from the asset apportionments of former Trustee bodies and the sale of proceeds of redundant churches.
 Income only is used for grants and training support but the capital can be loaned to churches in accordance with the Synod Finance Policy.
-Included within these funds is Project Facelift which is used to make property grants of up to £12,000 for the benefit of smaller churches.
+Included within these funds is Project Facelift which is used for the benefit of smaller churches.